gmsakibursabbir/mdn-simple-layout/README.md

 # mdn-simple-layout
- This is Just a Simple MDN website layout practice project ⚠️ This is website not responsive yet ⚠️
+ This is Just a Simple MDN website layout practice project

+#⚠️ This is website isn't responsive yet ⚠️